Minres/DBT-RISE-RISCV/README.md

 **What's missing**

-* RV64I is only preliminary verified
+* F & D standard extensions for 32bit to be implemented
-* F & D standard extensions to be implemented
+* MACF &D standard extensions for 64bit to be implemented and verified

 **Planned features**